Winners Named in Inaugural Research Program

 The mentors met with their high school students at least five times throughout the year, providing the students an opportunity to work in labs and experience first-hand research conducted at the university level.

-“We’ve been inspired to pursue careers in the STEM fields thanks to this opportunity,” said Jazmin Tule, a senior at Irma Rangel high school who researched how to charge a cell phone without wires.
+“We’ve been inspired to pursue careers in the STEM fields thanks to this opportunity,” said Jazmin Tule, a junior at Irma Rangel high school who researched how to charge a cell phone without wires.

 The investigators’ projects spanned multiple disciplines including electrical engineering, mechanical engineering, biology, physics and chemistry.